visualopsholdings/nodes-web/README.md

 To build http stuff.

 ```
-zchttp/scripts/http.sh
+nodes-web/scripts/build.sh
 ```

-Then your ready to host in nginx and the proxy is provided by zchttp.
+Then your ready to host in nginx and the proxy is provided by Nodes web.

 To start the http daemon.

 ```
-zchttp/scripts/http.sh
+nodes-web/scripts/start.sh
 ```

 To stop.

 ```
-zchttp/scripts/http.sh
+nodes-web/scripts/stop.sh
 ```

 ## Testing